sherbahadurpun/sherbahadurpun/README.md

 <img width="100%" src="https://raw.githubusercontent.com/sherbahadurpun/sherbahadurpun/main/github-header-image.png" alt="my banner">

 I'm Sher Bahadur Pun.
 I'm a self-taught front-end developer.
 The Internet and web development are my passion and I believe in helping people with my abilities and knowledge.
-I have been learning these things for the last two years, and it feels like learning is a part of my life now.
+I have been learning these things for the last one years, and it feels like learning is a part of my life now.

 ## 💫 Liitle Bit More About Me
 <p>🌱 I'm currently learning Node.js and Express.js</p>
 <p>💬 Ask me about Front-end Development</p>
-<p>📫 How to reach me? codewithsher@gmail.com</p>
+<p>📫 How to reach me? sherbahadurpun@protonmail.com</p>
-<p>All of my projects are available at <a href="https://www.codewithsher.com/">CodeWithSher</a></p>

 ## 💻 Skills
 <p>